mateoqac/tet-puzzle/TESTING_SUMMARY.md

-# Tetonor Puzzle - Testing Summary
+# Tet Puzzle - Testing Summary

 ## Overview

-A comprehensive test suite has been created for the Tetonor Puzzle application using **Vitest** and **@testing-library/preact**.
+A comprehensive test suite has been created for the Tet Puzzle application using **Vitest** and **@testing-library/preact**.
 The tests follow modern best practices and cover all critical functionality.

 ## Test Statistics